volticks/CTF-Writeups/TamuCTF 2021/Calculator/Calculator.md

  - **RSI** = Nope
  - **RDX** = is a valid size, but needs to be in RSI

-So we need a snippet of asm that can clear rdi, swap rsi and rdi, and `syscall` that is less than 8 bytes.
+So we need a snippet of asm that can clear rdi, swap rsi and rdi, and `syscall` that 8 bytes or less.
 I came up with the following, and packed it as a number:

 ```asm
   xor rdi, rdi